When You Can't Control the Storm

 Living in the Countdown

 Scripture References Luke 21 Matthew 24 Matthew 23 Matthew 28:19 Hosea 4:6 Hebrews 9:22 Galatians 3:28 John 16 2 Peter 3:9 1 Thessalonians 5:3 Romans 8:22 Revelation 6 Revelation 20 Ezekiel 38 Introduction Pastor celebrates Easter weekend impact: 53,000 in-person attenders and 2,772 salvations.
 Sets expectation: this message is heavier–extensive Scripture reading and dot-connecting.
 Illustration: the ever-ticking countdown clock on stage reminds him of limited time; Jesus says human history also has a countdown.
 Core question: “When will Christ return, and what will He do then?”
 Jesus’ longest answer (Luke 21 & Matthew 24) divides history into three ages; the sermon traces them and their transitions.
 Key Points / Exposition 1.
 Age #1 - Judaism Concludes (33 AD prophecy, 70 AD fulfillment) Jesus’ four predictions (Luke 21:5-24): Jerusalem besieged.
 Temple completely dismantled–“not one stone on another.”
 Severe judgment on the city.
 Jewish diaspora among the nations.
 Historical fulfillment: Titus’ Roman siege (70 AD); temple stones pried apart for melted gold–photographic evidence remains at Temple Mount’s western wall rubble.
 Two implications: God’s Word never fails.
 This destruction signaled the close of the Judaic era; Jesus left the temple (Matthew 23:38) and the shadow system (priests, sacrifices, Holy of Holies) gave way to its substance–Christ, the once-for-all Mediator and Sacrifice (Hebrews).
 2. Age #2 - The Gentile Mission Jesus names it “the times of the Gentiles” (Luke 21:24 – Greek: kairoi ton ethnon).
 Great Commission mandate (Matthew 28:18-20): all authority, all nations (ta ethne), disciple-making until “the end of the age.”
 Spiritual reality: in Christ believers become “one” though not “the same” (Galatians 3:28).
-Illustration: pastor’s multi-ethnic family mirrors multi-ethnic church; Lake Point seeks to embody a movement “for all people.”
+Illustration: pastor’s multi-ethnic family mirrors multi-ethnic church; Lake Pointe seeks to embody a movement “for all people.”
 What ends this age?
 The gospel reaching every ethnicity (Matthew 24:14).
 Missiological evidence: 16,173 daily conversions in Africa; each hour of delay means 673 more souls, each minute 28 more.
 Church response: church planting (90+ plants), 23 global partners, multi-campus strategy, sacrificial giving.
 3. Age #3 - Christ’s Return and the New Creation When the Gentile mission completes, Jesus appears “in a cloud with power and great glory” (Luke 21:27).
 Believers’ posture: “stand up, lift your heads; your redemption is drawing near.”
 Four major end-of-age signs (Matthew 24): Global deception – false messiahs, Bible-quoting error; antidote: personal Scripture intake.
 Global chaos – wars, rumors, famines, earthquakes likened to intensifying birth pains (Romans 8; 1 Thessalonians 5).
 Global persecution – believers hated by all nations; growing legal/cultural hostility illustrated by Canada & U.S. examples.
 Global apostasy – many turn from faith, join false religion empowered by counterfeit miracles (John 16; 2 Thessalonians theme).
 Pastor’s speculative alignment: Islamic eschatology’s Mahdi parallels biblical Antichrist (Revelation 6; 20; Ezekiel 38 nations).
 Assurance: despite darkness, “greater is He that is in you”; Jesus will conquer, wipe every tear, and usher in the new earth.
 Major Lessons & Revelations God’s prophetic word is precise and unfailing.
 History is linear, purposeful, and Christ-centered–three divine epochs, not random cycles.
 The current epoch exists for global disciple-making; delay equals mercy.
 End-time phenomena are not for panic but preparation; believers must discern, endure, and advance the mission.
 Unity in Christ transcends ethnicity, class, and culture; gospel creates one redeemed family.
 Practical Application Engage the Mission Pray, give, and go with church-planting and global partners; live Great Commission intentionally.
 Saturate Yourself in Scripture Daily reading guards against deception; prioritize truth over trendy voices.
 Strengthen in Community Join “Rooted” 10-week discipleship experience to learn prayer, Bible study, freedom from sin, and evangelism.
 Prepare for Opposition Expect cultural resistance; anchor identity in Christ’s approval, not society’s.
 Vote and Influence Wisely Consider religious freedom and biblical ethics in civic engagement.
 Conclusion & Call to Response The prophetic timer is running; only readiness matters when the clock hits zero.
 Immediate step: register for the next Rooted session (scan QR code or text “ROOTED” to 20411).
 Final exhortation: know what time it is even if the mechanics are mysterious–be found faithful when Jesus appears.
-Prayer References & Resources Lake Point “Rooted” discipleship groups.
+Prayer References & Resources Lake Pointe “Rooted” discipleship groups.
 Historical works: Josephus, Tacitus on 70 AD siege.
 Insights All creation is living on a divine countdown; when the final second falls, Christ will part the sky and history will bow, because His return is certain and unstoppable.
 The stones once thrown from Herod’s temple still testify that not one promise of God can crumble, for every word Jesus speaks stands firmer than earth itself.
 In this age of the Gentiles, Christ is gathering sons and daughters from every tribe, tongue and timeline, forging one family where redemption’s blood is thicker than every earthly difference.
 The gospel must echo through all ethne before dusk falls on this era, so we labor joyfully, knowing each soul saved is another trophy of Jesus’ patient love.
 Wars, quakes and counterfeit prophets may multiply like birth pains, yet believers lift their heads because our Redeemer draws near with power greater than every global chaos.
 Grace’s hourglass is draining; now is the season to repent, follow, and stay awake, for only those ready will rejoice when the King arrives.

 April 11, 2026 · 4 min